adgramigna/chess-data/evidence/pages/players.md

     y=poor_move_pct
     series=time_pressure_category
     type=grouped
-    title="Poor Move % by Time Pressure Category"
+    title="% of Total Moves which were Poor, by Time Pressure Category" colorPalette={['#236AA5', '#45A1BF', '#A5CDEE']}
 />

+<BarChart
+    data={poor_moves_time_pressure}
+    x=colloquial_name
+    y=poor_moves
+    series=time_pressure_category
+    type=stacked100
+    title="Poor moves per Time Pressure Category"
+    colorPalette={['#A5CDEE', '#236AA5', '#45A1BF']}
+/>

 If there was a weakness for Gukesh this tournament, it was his struggles in severe time pressure.
 His 10x increase in poor moves in severe time pressure is well ahead of any other candidate.
-For Alireza Firouzja, time pressure seemed to affect him less than the field, as his poor move rate did not drastically jump with each tier.
-Nepo and Nakamura, as they are known for, managed to avoid clock trouble for much of the tournament.
+37% of his poor moves came in time pressure or severe time pressure.
+Nepo and Nakamura, true to form, managed to avoid clock trouble for much of the tournament.

 ```sql overall_poor_moves
 with poor_moves_agg as (